djaus2/SwissTimingGemini7SegDisplay/README.md

     - Connection state persisted issues to resolve
     - Need to check with display that these changes haven't caused issues.
 2Do
     - Not tested with actual Wind Gauge yet, simulator only.
 2Do
+    - 1.9.8: Preview of version 2.0.0 Splash sceen at app start and various settings are persisted including serial connections.
+    - Next to test on actual Wind Gauge, next week.

 ## Hint